brownhci/Remotion/README.md

 # Constructing Remotion Software
 1. Make sure Remotion_Visualization folder is inside the Xampp's virtual environment folder (i.e., xampp/htdocs/).
-2. Rekmotion visualization works in the local network.
-Make sure all the executing parts are under the same network.
+2. Remotion visualizations work only in the local network.
+Make sure all the executing parts are running under the same network.
 3. Change the IP address to your computer (internal IP address) inside Visualizer.html, server.js, and PhoneMode.html.